f-ilustre/f-ilustre.github.io/index.md

 Notes:

-The spatial file to render a hex map of the U.S. is from [Joshua Milligan](https://vizpainter.com/hex-map-spatial-file/) It's loaded unto Tableau in a relationship with the U.S. Price Parity dataset using the state variables.
+The spatial file to render a hex map of the U.S. is from [Joshua Milligan](https://vizpainter.com/hex-map-spatial-file/) It's loaded unto Tableau in a relationship with the U.S. Price Parity dataset using the state variables. <br>
 <img src="https://github.com/f-ilustre/f-ilustre.github.io/blob/main/images/hex-relationship.png" width="500" height="250">

-A parameter named "Selected Year" was created using a list > add values from > year then disabled the 'include thousands separator' from the display format.
+A parameter named "Selected Year" was created using a list > add values from > year then disabled the 'include thousands separator' from the display format.<br>
 <img src="https://github.com/f-ilustre/f-ilustre.github.io/raw/main/images/selected-year.png" width="500" height="600">

 For this visualization, the only calculation used is: